supisula/ttodcc_errata/README.md

 # ttodcc_errata
-Unofficial Errata for ~~The Theory of Database Concurrency Control~~
+Unofficial Errata for Christos Papadimitriou, *The Theory of Database Concurrency Control*, 1986.